 Outside of the Aeroplan and Star Alliance ecosystem, there are plenty of other airlines that operate direct flights to North America that are easy to book with points, too.

 For flights to Europe, consider looking at Air France or KLM through the Flying Blue program.
-Between the two airlines, you can score a direct flight to Europe from most major cities in North America, and continue onward to other European nations with seamless connections if you wish.
+Between the two airlines, you can score a direct flight to Europe from most major cities in North America at a great price, and continue onward to other European nations with seamless connections if you wish.

 If you’re looking to go to the Middle East, the Indian subcontinent, or parts of Africa, look no further than Qatar Airways and its industry-leading Qsuites business class product.

 For flights to Asia, be sure to give Japan Airlines and Cathay Pacific some consideration, especially if you’re able to find seats in business class or First Class.
-You can use programs such as British Airways Executive Club, American Airlines AAdvantage, Cathay Pacific Asia Miles, or Alaska Airlines Mileage Plan to search for and book these flights.
+You can use programs such as British Airways Executive Club, American Airlines AAdvantage, Cathay Pacific Asia Miles, or Alaska Airlines Mileage Plan to search for and book these flights, and they’re all easy to access through credit card reward programs.

 In any event, North Americans are spoiled for choice when it comes to airlines.
 The most difficult part is finding premium cabin award space; however, since seniors and retirees have nearly endless flexibility, the odds are more stacked in their favour.